 We create and deliver high quality consistently.
 That takes some time and effort.
 We're still fast but we get to shape and sculpt what we create to the best of our ability with the time we have.

-In addition to presenting the facts, there are 3 essential components we take into consideration when we communicate.
+In addition to content accuracy and presenting the facts, there are 3 essential components we take into consideration when we communicate.
 They are:

 When you communicate, there's an energy that comes across even if you are writing a technical piece.
 You reveal your writing prowess and appreciation for the written word every time you string some words together.
 We consciously choose to be optimistic.